ilmari-h/envie/apps/cli/README.md

 ##### TODO
 - [x] Testing auth with access tokens
+- [ ] Updating env access for access key with `--write` does not update the entry but creates a new one
 - [ ] When ever user updates environment, make sure to sign the payload and on server validate that signed by the correct keypair!
 - [ ] `envie shell <environment-path>` - Start a new shell with the given environment.
 This is the recommended way to inject your environment into a program runtime.
 - [ ] CLI auth with access token env variable